anirudhya1978/micro_create_customer/README.md

-# create_order
+# create Customer
-This has the micro service code for creating orders and shipments
+This has the micro service code for creating customers

 The following files have been included
 1. Dockerfile - Use this to build your docker image for create_order micro service